-Our third-party fee income decreased by approximately \$1.8 million for the three months ended June 30, 2005 compared to 2004 due to the completion of third-party development projects in Washington, D.C. and near completion of our project at 90 Church Street in New York City.
-In addition, development fees on tenant improvement projects are lower in 2005 than for 2004 due to the timing of projects and lease executions.
+Our third-party fee income decreased by approximately \$1.0 million for the three months ended September 30, 2005 compared to 2004 due to the completion of third-party development projects in Washington, D.C. and near completion of our project at 90 Church Street in New York City, offset by obtaining management contracts at Riverfront Plaza and 100 East Pratt Street.
 In connection with the sales of Riverfront Plaza and 100 East Pratt Street, we are managing each of these properties, for a fee, through agreements with the buyers.
+We expect our third-party management and development fee income in 2006 to be between \$13.0 million and \$15.0 million.